ivanursul/ivanursul/articles/java/openSourceCollections.md

 **Example - MultiMap**
 ```
 /*
-MultiMap is like a Map, but it may contain duplicate keys and provides easy way to handle mapping from keys to collection of values.
+A MultiMap is like a Map, but it may contain duplicate keys and provides an easy way to handle mapping from keys to a collection of values.
 */

 import com.google.common.collect.ArrayListMultimap;